solidusio-contrib/solidus_graphql_api-deprecated/README.md

 For the expected result, there are analogously-named helpers defined on it: `result_json()` and `result_hash()`.

-So to match the response to the expected result, one can use either of the following methods, regardless of the format in which the response and result were originally given:
+So, to match the response to the expected result, one can use either of the following methods, regardless of the format in which the response and result were originally given:

 ```
 expect(response_json).to eq(result_json)